-Another species, giant hogweed, has been in the media lately.
-It is a relatively new arrival in Northumberland.
+Giant Hogweed is being seen more and more across the Ganaraska watershed.
 This spectacular plant grows up to 5 metres tall and sports huge white flat-topped flowers.
 Giant hogweed produces a toxic sap; when this contacts skin and is exposed to the sun, severe blistering can occur.
 In the same family and only slightly less toxic is another recent arrival, wild parsnip.
 This plant grows about a metre in height and has yellow flat-topped flowers by mid-summer.
 Locally, it is spreading rapidly along roadsides, trails and in disturbed areas where it poses a real health threat to those who don’t recognize and avoid it.

-Dive into species identification and best management practices at the Ganaraska Region Conservation Authority (GRCA) Invasive Species Walk on Saturday, June 3rd from 10:00am – 12:00pm.
-Pre-registration is required through the GRCA at 905.885.8173.
+Dive into species identification and best management practices at the Ganaraska Region Conservation Authority (GRCA) Invasive Species Walk on Saturday, June 2nd from 10:00am – 12:00pm.
+Pre-registration for this free event is required through the GRCA at 905.885.8173.
 If you cannot attend the event and want to learn more about local invasive plants, contact the GRCA or visit ontarioinvasiveplants.ca.

 Stay clear of invasives in your garden this year by planting only native plants.
 When you visit your local nursery or garden centre, make sure you know what you are purchasing.
 Visit ontarioinvasiveplants.ca to learn more about invasive plants.

 Interested in a rain barrel for your garden?
 The GRCA is offering pre-sales with order pick-ups at the GRCA head office on May 26th from 8:00am – 12:00pm.
 Order your rain barrel today!
 For further information, contact email@example.com or 905.885.8173